 We continued through the random trails and at some point, found ourselves by the water.
 And, we even made a quick stop at the meditation garden onsite.

-When we got back to the apartments, Tim and I headed to the beach to watch the sunset.
+When we got back to the apartments in Deerfield Beach, we headed to the beach to watch the sunset.
 Here, we stumbled upon a bunch of jellyfish that had washed up on shore.
 P.S. make sure not to touch them!
 Tim was once stung by one these guys even after it had washed up on the shore.

 Then, we met the gang at Sushi Song for dinner.
 The staff were adamantly enforcing mask policies, which we appreciated.
 Although there wasn’t outdoor seating, we were able to find a table that was off in the corner and away from the other customers.
 Sorry, we were too hungry to remember to take any photos.
 We can attest that the sushi was pretty delicious, though!